dragonfly-science/dragonfly-website/content/news/2013-04-29-resilience-of-fish-stocks.md

 title: Resilience of the world's fish stocks
 ---

-Philipp Neubauer, who is due to start work at Dragonfly Science in August, has published a paper modelling the recovery of the world’s fish stocks from overfishing in the journal [Science](http://www.sciencemag.org/content/340/6130/347.short) this
+Philipp Neubauer, who is due to start work at Dragonfly in August, has published a paper modelling the recovery of the world’s fish stocks from overfishing in the journal [Science](http://www.sciencemag.org/content/340/6130/347.short) this